angelxuanchang/nlp-class/hw3.md

     (73.40644276901988, 72.02420981842637, 72.70875763747455)

-For this homework we will be scoring your solution based on the FB1 score which is described in detail in the Accuracy section below.
+For this homework we will be scoring your solution based on the FB1 score which is described in detail in the "Check your performance" section below.

 Make sure that the command line options are kept as they are in `default.py`.
 You can add to them but you must not delete any